anjrv/edr_report/final_project.md

 ## 2.1 Performance and Stability

 Initially some performance adjustments had to be made to the original Android application that can be seen in Fig. 3.
 There was a suspicion that some select functionality could slow down how quickly the sensor data would be processed.
-Quickly checking an output file of a demo run done with the original application a simple time/rows calculation gives us that a measurement is only produced at a time interval of approximately `16ms`.
-We know that the accelerometer of that specific Samsung phone can measure at a rate of 500Hz which would ideally produce a measurement every `2ms`.
+Quickly checking an output file of a demo run done with the original application a simple time/rows calculation gives us that a measurement is only produced at a time interval of approximately `16 ms`.
+We know that the accelerometer of that specific Samsung phone can measure at a rate of 500 Hz which would ideally produce a measurement every `2 ms`.

 To ensure that measurements are produced at the rate the phone is capable of it would be ideal to any kind of longer processing functions, location functions and memory functions to separate threads from the thread that is providing our `onSensorChanged()` event listener.
 Instead of the main thread function containing all our logic and side functions we now have a relatively compact function that forks the main filter calculations to another handler thread.
 This implementation can be seen in Listing 1:

+\pagebreak

 \singlespacing